Applying for Canadian Citizenship

 What Are the Steps in the Canadian Citizenship Process?

-- Complete your application quickly and accurately, with our easy-to-use Form NavigatorTM technology.
+- Complete your application quickly and correctly with our step-by-step guidance that leads you through each question.

 - Pay the government filing fee online.